 Step 1: Create your Zone Set.
 Learn more on creating Zone Sets.

-Note: For “Single Factor User-provide Counts”, only Zones added to the Calibration Zone Set that are marked as pass-through and have calibration data will be used.
-Zones that don’t have calibration data or are not pass-through will be ignored during calibration.
+Note: For “Single Factor User-provided Counts”, only Zones added to the Calibration Zone Set that are marked as pass-through and have calibration data will be used.
+Zones that don’t have calibration data or are not marked as pass-through will be ignored during calibration.

-Step 3: When you choose one of the “Calibrate Type” options, a new Zone Set category window will appear below your Origin and Destination boxes, allowing you to select a Calibration Zone Set.
-Add your Calibration Zone Sets as you would any other Zone Set.
+Step 3: When you choose one of the “Calibrate Type” options, a new Zone Set category window will appear allowing you to select a Calibration Zone Set.
+Add your Calibration Zone Set by selecting it from the “Available Zone Sets” tab and clicking the arrow under “Calibration.”